CatskinnerTech/slacking.vim/README.md

 # slacking.vim

 Slacking is my personal color scheme for (Neo)Vim.
-It was originally based on a theme by Yorick Peterse called ["Happy Hacking"][https://github.com/yorickpeterse/happy_hacking.vim/tree/main] but I didn't like the bright pinks.
+It was originally based on a theme by Yorick Peterse called ["Happy Hacking"][happy_hacking] but I didn't like the bright pinks.

 ## Screenshots